goharbor/harbor/docs/migration_guide.md

-# Harbor upgrade and migration guide
+# Harbor Upgrade and Migration Guide

-This guide only covers upgrade and migration to version >= v1.8.0
+This guide covers upgrade and migration to versions >= v1.8.0.

-When upgrading your existing Harbor instance to a newer version, you may need to migrate the data in your database and the settings in `harbor.cfg`.
+When upgrading an existing Harbor 1.7.x instance to a newer version, you might need to migrate the data in your database and the settings in `harbor.cfg`.
-Since the migration may alter the database schema and the settings of `harbor.cfg`, you should **always** back up your data before any migration.
+Since the migration might alter the database schema and the settings of `harbor.cfg`, you should **always** back up your data before any migration.

-**NOTE:**
+**NOTES:**

 - Again, you must back up your data before any data migration.

-- This guide only covers the migration from v1.6.0 to current version, if you are upgrading from earlier versions please refer to the migration guide in release branch to upgrade to v1.6.0 and follow this guide to do the migration to later version.
+- This guide only covers migration from v1.7.x to the current version.
+If you are upgrading from earlier versions please refer to the migration guide in the relevant release branch to upgrade to v1.7.x first, then follow this guide to perform the migration to this version.

-- From v1.6.0 on, Harbor will automatically try to do the migrate the DB schema when it starts, so if you are upgrading from v1.6.0 or above it's not necessary to call the migrator tool to migrate the schema.

-- For the change in Database schema please refer to [change log](../tools/migration/db/changelog.md).

-- Since v1.8.0, the configuration of Harbor has changed to `.yml` file, the migrator will transform the configuration file from `harbor.cfg` to `harbor.yml`.
-The command will be a little different to perform this migration, please make sure you follow the steps below.
+- Since v1.8.0, the configuration of Harbor has changed to a `.yml` file.
+If you are upgrading from 1.7.x, the migrator will transform the configuration file from `harbor.cfg` to `harbor.yml`.
+The command will be a little different to perform this migration, so make sure you follow the steps below.

-### Upgrading Harbor and migrating data
+### Upgrading Harbor and Migrating Data

 1. Log in to the host that Harbor runs on, stop and remove existing Harbor instance if it is still running:
     ```